bobbycxy/text-summarisation/README.md

 | **Article3.txt** | _'A doctor who drove a car after drinking beer has been fined $4,000 after he pleaded guilty to attempting to pervert the course of justice.'_|

 ### 4.4.
 Method 4 - Abstraction with Transformer Model from Scratch
 The fourth technique I’ll implement is an abstraction method that also uses transformer models.
 However, it is a newly trained model that follows the transformer architecture used in the “Attention Is All You Need” paper which was originally where the ‘transformer’ was proposed.
+To learn more about this transformer architecture, I've written a medium article [here](https://medium.com/@bobbycxy/the-why-what-and-where-of-transformers-810ba1763470) that talks about its core components.

-Similar to Method 3, I will use the XSum dataset to train the transformer model on.
+Similar to Method 3, I will use the XSum dataset to train the transformer model.

 How I wrote it?
 I performed similar preprocessing steps on the text data.
 However, since this model was built from scratch, I had to first write helper functions – e.g. scaled dot product, masking and positional encoding – that were subsequently used to build each major block of the transformer architecture – e.g. multi head attention, encoder block and the decoder block, followed by training the model over 15 epochs that took 5.5 hours.